awestover/chopsticks/README.txt

 v2.5 - my own speech recognition
 v2.6 - explore hyper parameters for genetic with grid search or something

-v3.0 - mod n

-v4.0 - genetic mod n

-v5.0 - suicide option
+v3.0 - suicide option

-v6.0 - preservation option
+v3.5 - preservation option

-v7.0 - pip installable program with basic features and a good AI v7.1 - pip installable with ALL features
+v4.0 - pip installable program with basic features and a good AI v4.1 - pip installable with ALL features

 Conventions:

 A state is an array with
 state = [ player_hand1, player_hand2, enemy_hand1, enemy_hand2 ]
-Note different players will observe this differently
+Note different players will observe this differently Note by convention state[0] <= state[1] and state[2] <= state[3] wlog for unique hands

-It would be nice if we had a representation of states that did not have an "order" to it 1 1 2 0 is identical to 1 1 0 2 but it is hard to see this as it stands

-- first just build a function that checks equality not by == but non discriminant like this

 Specific problems:

-Better nextMove function
-validMove is flawed, fix it the next time you notice Add my speech recognition and cooler speaking with NNs better strategy
+Add my speech recognition and cooler speaking with NNs better strategy